murielg/murielg.github.io/_posts/2017-06-01-annotated-react-examples.md

 ## Want to build your own React apps?

-The following resources are a must read if you want to get into React development:
+If you want to dig deeper, check out the following resources on react development:

 - 🔗 [React Docs](https://facebook.github.io/react/)
 - 🔗 [Redux](https://github.com/reactjs/redux)